SantosPauloRF/tasks_app/README.md

 Welcome to my page!

-I´ve been doing a project that adds a bunch of knowlodge to myself, but is a paid project and i cant show it here.
-So i made this simple app to show some of the stuff ive been working on.

-You can watch a resume in this youtube link (sorry for the bad english, was 3 am and i was very tired lol) :
+I was recently been involved in a paid project for the first time since I started my journey in programming.
+As I couldn’t showcase my progress and final results here, I decided to create a simple app to showcase what I’ve learned with this project and how I can apply these skills

+You can watch a short clip on Youtube (I must advise you - I normally work on my projects late at night and English is not my first language so please excuse me if my accent is heavy or if I sound tired lol):

 [![Youtube video](src/images/yt.jpg)](https://youtu.be/t1uPcsH0cVs "Youtube video")

 Link for the live app [HERE](https://task-app-23bd2.web.app/)

-As i said in the video, i started progaming mid april so that wil bem 2 and half months from now ( today is july 1st) and when i started i didnt even know what react was!
-Had to strugle with alot of information e go chase alot of solutions to this project.
-Was a hard task do a big project with almost 0 knowlodge of the library but it end up very well and i am very proud of what i achive.
-So in the last 3 days i made this little project to show a bit some of the features.
-Gonna point it out some of them:
+Something I mentioned in my video is, I only started programming around mid-April 2022 and I didn’t even know what react was.
+All I had was the willingness to learn.
+Then I was invited to lead on a paid project with little to zero knowledge because they were impressed with how much I had learned by myself, within my own time and out of my own interest.
+I was glad to have given this opportunity but it was incredibly challeging due to the lack of knowledge.
+However, I pressed on, invested a lot of time into learing about the different libraries, features, languages and project managemen to get where I am today and I’m proud of my progress so far.
+As I cant show you the project, I made this new one in the past 3 days.

+Let me show you a few things I’ve picked up along the way!

-Was my first time using Tailwind css!
+My first time using Tailwind css!

 👇
 ```html